Enfortumab Vedotin and Pembrolizumab in Untreated Advanced Urothelial Cancer

 Population

-Patients with advanced urothelial carcinoma who had not progressed with first-line platinum-based chemotherapy
+Patients with advanced urothelial cancer without disease progression after first-line platinum-based chemotherapy

 Comparator